schlich/loomio_help/content/user_manual/_index.md

 ---
-title: Loomio User manual
+title: Loomio User Manual
-description: Learn how Loomio works and how to use it within your group effectively.
+description: Learn how Loomio works and how to use it effectively in your group.
 weight: 10
 menu:
   main: